pavelFaraday/MobX/README.md

 ### State

 **State** is the data that drives your application.
 State is like spreadsheet cells that hold a value.

+## We can have multiple stores in MOBX !!!

 Store state in any data structure you like: plain objects, arrays, classes, cyclic data structures or references.
 It doesn't matter for the workings of MobX. **Just make sure that all properties you want to change over time are marked as `observable` so MobX can track them.**